 Species Specialties

 Although you may already know that there are seven species of sea turtle - leatherback, green sea, loggerhead, hawksbill, Kemp's ridley, olive ridley and flatback sea turtle - did you know which of these holds the title of heaviest?
 A fully-grown leatherback turtle can grow between 550 - 1,500 pounds, however the heaviest ever recorded tipped the scales at 1,980 pounds - pretty impressive considering that they also travel some 10,000 miles a year.
-Not to be outdone on superlatives, a green turtle can hold its breath underwater for the longest at an impressive five hours.
+Not to be outdone on superlatives (oh well, lets hype them up for World Turtle Day) a green turtle can hold its breath underwater for the longest at an impressive five hours.

 Baby Turtle